gps/newline-at-eof/README.md

 # newline-at-eof

-A GitHub Action that ensures that files end with exactly 1 newline at end of file
+A GitHub Action that ensures that files end with exactly 1 newline at end of file.

+This Action runs only on `Pull Requests` and will fail if executed on push to `branch` events.

 ## Inputs